 According to Cybersecurity Ventures:

-Let us find out more about data security and the comprehensive model Salesforce has in place.
+Let us learn more about data security and the comprehensive model Salesforce has in place.

 Salesforce stores data in three forms – objects, fields, and records.
 Objects are referred to as tables in databases.
 Similarly, the fields and records are equivalent to the columns and rows of a table.